 Penn has the second-lowest rate of students earning prestigious graduate fellowships among Ivy League schools.

-After consultation from Penn’s Center for Undergraduate Research and Fellowships, the Daily Pennsylvanian’s analysis accounted for nine programs: the Rhodes Scholarship, the Marshall Scholarship, the Gates Cambridge Scholarship, Schwarzman Scholars, the Harry S. Truman Scholarship, the Churchill Scholarship, the United States Fulbright Student Program, Knight-Hennessy Scholars, and the Luce Scholars Program.
+After consulting Penn’s Center for Undergraduate Research and Fellowships, The Daily Pennsylvanian’s analysis accounted for nine programs: the Rhodes Scholarship, the Marshall Scholarship, the Gates Cambridge Scholarship, Schwarzman Scholars, the Harry S. Truman Scholarship, the Churchill Scholarship, the United States Fulbright Student Program, Knight-Hennessy Scholars, and the Luce Scholars Program.

-According to previous fellowship data analyzed by the DP, Penn ranks second only to Harvard in the total number of student recipients of these awards.
-However, when adjusted for the school’s undergraduate student population, Penn falls toward the bottom of the list.
+According to previous fellowship data analyzed by the DP, Penn ranks second only to Harvard University in the total number of student recipients of these awards.
+However, when adjusted for the size of its undergraduate population, the University falls near the bottom of the list.

-In 2025, 27 Penn undergraduates received fellowships from the selected programs, with Harvard at 31.
-For awards received per capita, Penn places second-to-last in the Ivy League — ahead of only Cornell.
+In 2025, 27 Penn undergraduates received fellowships from the selected programs, compared with 31 at Harvard.
+For awards received per capita, Penn places second-to-last in the Ivy League — ahead of only Cornell University.

 The DP analyzed data from 2011 to 2025, representing 15 years of scholarship cycles.
 Not all scholarships were offered every year.
-The Schwarzman Scholarship, which sends students to Tsinghua University in Beijing, was first awarded in 2016 and the Knight-Hennessy Scholarship to Stanford University was first awarded in 2018.
-Selection for the Mitchell Scholarship for graduate study in Ireland was placed on pause in 2024.
+The Schwarzman Scholarship, which sends students to Tsinghua University in Beijing, was first awarded in 2016, and the Knight-Hennessy Scholarship to Stanford University was first awarded in 2018.
+Selection for the Mitchell Scholarship, which funds graduate study in Ireland, was paused in 2024.

-Penn demonstrated a trend of slight growth over the 15-year period, with slight fluctuation between years.
+Penn demonstrated a trend of slight growth over the 15-year period, with slight fluctuations from year to year.

 RELATED: